 Sales Forecasting is the wrong tool for inventory replenishment and inventory planning.
 Sales Forecasting, by its very name itself, is a measure of total sales.
-In our last article, we discussed that the key difference between sales forecasting and demand forecasting is whether (or not) sales data is broken out into type of sale, analyzed, and the results input into the forecasting algorithms.
-Sales type might include any or all of the following: regular, lost, promo, event, and close out sales.
-Without knowledge that sales went up or down due to market factors like out of stock and promotions, a sales forecasting system will forecast based only on the total sales.
+In our last article, we discussed that the key difference between sales forecasting and demand forecasting is whether (or not) sales data is broken out into the type of sale, analyzed, and the results input into the forecasting algorithms.
+Sales type might include any or all of the following: regular, lost, promo, event, and closeout sales.
+Without the knowledge that sales went up or down due to market factors like out of stock and promotions, a sales forecasting system will forecast based only on the total sales.
 This may not be the intended goal for inventory replenishment or inventory management.

 Key Limitations to Sales Forecasting

 Sales Forecasting, by its very nature, doesn’t know why sales rise or fall and cannot connect events to sales behavior.
 For example, when sales were down 20% four weeks ago, you probably knew this was due to constrained supply which created out of stock issues.
 The sales forecasting system will react to the 20% drop by lowering the forecast.
 The resulting inventory replenishment orders from the new forecast will be low, creating a repeat scenario of lost sales again next month.

 Read this Top Inventory Optimization Download to Guide Your Inventory Replenishment

 The most Ignored (and profitable) factors of Inventory Optimization are demand forecast accuracy, supplier constraints, and warehouse (or store) capacity.
 We explore these critical (why) and often overlooked components to Inventory Optimization.The 3 Most Ignored (and Profitable) Factors in Inventory Optimization